LeKohrs/style-guides/guides/scss.md

 * Prefer single-quotes (e.g. `content: ''`)
 * Wrap attribute values in single-quotes in selectors (e.g. `input[type='text']`)
 * Include a space after commas in comma-separated property or function values (e.g. `@include border-radius(1em, 2em, 3em, 4em)`)
+* Declarations with multiple values, where one is different than the others, should be broken into two rules
+    * `margin: 0 0 1em 0; -> margin: 0; margin-bottom: 1em;`
 * Include a semi-colon at the end of every declaration of a declaration block, including the last.
 * Place the closing brace of a ruleset in the same column as the first character of the ruleset.
 * Separate each ruleset by a blank line.